An “exceptional year for U.S. agriculture” — that's how USDA's economists characterize 2003's record crop yields and record cash net income.

 There are “some notable exceptions” to the rosy 2004 outlook, Morehart and Johnson note.

-Dairy cow numbers declined in 2003 for the first time in several years, but an expected increase in milk productivity may offset the lower herd size and result in “a relatively small decline in overall milk production.”
+- Dairy cow numbers declined in 2003 for the first time in several years, but an expected increase in milk productivity may offset the lower herd size and result in “a relatively small decline in overall milk production.”
+Further productivity gains are anticipated in 2004; that, combined with a lower inventory of milking cows, “could result in unchanged receipts.”